lordnull/rec2json/README.md

 records that have been compiled using rec2json.
 * Generated module has accessor functions for fields and field_names for list of fields in the record.
+* Generated module exports functions to examine structure and types for a record.

 ## Compiling